AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/dataOrganization.md

 Entity Relationship Diagrams are written in **[UML Notation](https://www.tutorialspoint.com/uml/uml_basic_notations.htm)** to visualize the relationships between tables. **UML** stands for **Unified Modeling Language** and it is basically the go-to for designing object-oriented systems.

 - [ ] Follow Along and do the same as the image below and Model the data for our "restaurant" collection  [Draw.io](https://www.draw.io/) for our **ERD** (Entity Relationship Diagram).
+- [ ] Select the icon labeled "list" under "Entity Relation".
+We will represent a "restaurant" collection with several fields a user would expect when searching for a restaurant with their appropriate data types that will correspond with the FireStore database.
 ![er-diagram-InitialERDSETUP](./../images/InitialERDSETUPWithRestaurant.png)

 <!-- INSERT IMAGE OF DRAW ENTITY RELATION -->

 - [ ] Now think about this from the user's perspective.
 You only want to send the data that is immediately relevant.
 Sending extra data can be slow and costly.
 What data is unneeded for the initial search and would take up to much space?
 Look at the data in the picture that you put in your **ER diagram**.
 Which one of the 4 (Name,Rating,Tags,Menu) should be separated out from the search?
 <details><summary>Reason for Separation</summary>
 Receiving the menu data at this point is unneeded since we want the user to click on a button for then menu and at that point we could query the menu items from the database.
 </details>

-### Put Data in a sub collection
+### Put Data in a Sub Collection

-It is not always the right way there are pros and const but in general each potential separate user action with our data should be in its own collection.
-So Searching for restaurants and pressing a button to look at the menu are two separate actions and putting the data in different collections makes the most sense for this use case.
+It is not always the right way there are pros and cons but in general each potential separate user action with our data should be in its own collection.
+So Searching for restaurants and pressing a button to look at the menu are two separate actions and putting the "menu item" data in a sub collection collections of "restaurant" makes the most sense for this use case.

+When a user clicks the button on the chosen restaurant we can easily return just the restaurant's corresponding menu items since we already have the reference and id to the document in "restaurant" collection.
+This saves us from having to return every menu item from every restaurant returned from a search result.

 ![er-diagram-example](./../images/biggerVsSubCollection.png)

 Here is how we would model it in our ER Diagram.
 Follow along and make your diagram look the same.
 Notice We have the label "Restaurants/Menu item" This shows Menu Item is a sub collection of Restaurants.
 Notice that there are several relationship lines to pick (**One-to-One**, **One-to-Many** ect..).
-Zoom in on the picture with the browser on the if unable to see.
+Zoom in on the picture with your browser ++ctrl++ ++plus++  if unable to see.

 ![er-diagram-exampleInitialSetup](./../images/ERDOneToManyCollectionsRestaurantsToMenu.png)

+Also, notice the added id field.
+Remember each document put in the collection will have a corresponding id that can be setup to be added automatically when FireStore adds a new document.
+In addition, it is important to note that The id field in FIreStore is also a string.

 ### Cardinality